Japanese submarine I-46: Service history

 Upon commissioning, I-46 formally was attached to the Yokosuka Naval District and assigned to Submarine Squadron 11 for shakedown and work-ups.
 During a training sortie in the Iyo-nada on 2 April 1944, she collided underwater with the submarine Ro-46 off Minase Bight southwest of Kominasa Light at 21:45, suffering damage to her conning tower and periscopes.
-After repairs and testing, she arrived at Sasebo Navy Yard on 7 May 1944 for additional repairs.
+After repairs and testing, she arrived at the Sasebo Naval Arsenal on 7 May 1944 for additional repairs.

 I-46 was reassigned to Submarine Division 15 in the 6th Fleet on 30 May 1944.
 On 12 August 1944, her commanding officer submitted a memorandum to the headquarters of the 6th Fleet and the commander of Submarine Squadron 11 suggesting improvements to the Type 13 air search radar installation and application of the anti-radar coating aboard I-46.

 On 13 October 1944, the Combined Fleet ordered the activation of Operation Shō-Gō 1, the defense of the Philippine Islands, in anticipation of an American invasion of the islands.
 I-46 departed Kure, Japan, to begin her first war patrol and take part in Shō-Gō 1, assigned a patrol area 120 nmi east of Leyte in the Philippines as part of the "B" Group.
 Her patrol area was the westernmost of those assigned to the submarines of her group, and was adjacent to the area assigned to the submarine I-54.

 On 20 October 1944, the Battle of Leyte began with U.S. landings on Leyte.
 In response, major units of the Imperial Japanese Navy converged on Leyte, resulting in the Battle of Leyte Gulf, which lasted from 23 to 26 October 1944.
 On 24 October, the 6th Fleet ordered eleven submarines, including I-46, to converge in an area extending from Samar to Surigao Strait.

 While I-46 was operating east of Leyte on 25 October 1944, a U.S. patrol plane forced her to dive at 06:45.
 A ship she identified from its propeller noises as a destroyer pursued her for the next eleven hours, during which she heard over 200 distant depth charge explosions.

 On 26 October 1944, I-46 transmitted a report that she had sighted a small Allied convoy east of her patrol area.
 She was never heard from again.
-When the 6th Fleet ordered her to move to a new patrol station east of Leyte on 27 October 1944, she did not acknowledge it.
+When the 6th Fleet ordered her to move to a new patrol station east of Leyte on 27 October 1944, she did not acknowledge the order.